-3.1 EXISTING RESIDENTIAL NEIGHBORHOODS
+3.1 Existing Residential Neighborhoods

-The neighborhoods of Surrey Downs and Bellecrest to the west of 112th Avenue SE and south of Main Street are comprised primarily of single family residential areas and residential streets.
+The neighborhoods of Surrey Downs and Bellecrest to the west of 112th Avenue SE and south of Main St are comprised primarily of single family residential areas and residential streets.
 The majority of the Surrey Downs neighborhood housing reflects quality mid-20th century design, and includes numerous homes by the architectural firm Mithun and Neslund.
-Homes are well maintained with an increasing number of properties being redeveloped in both the Bellecrest and Surrey Downs neighborhoods.
+Homes are well maintained with an increasing number of properties being redeveloped.

 Toward the north and west end of the neighborhood areas are small pockets of multifamily, commercial, and office zoning.
 Also included in the neighborhood area is Surrey Downs Park with facilities that attract visitors from all over the city.
-With the permanent closure of SE 1st Place and SE 4th Street, the Park will have vehicle access solely from within Surrey Downs neighborhood.
-As a result, the Park will be re-classified as a neighborhood park and no longer host programmed activities like baseball leagues.
-More information is available in the Surrey Downs Park Master Plan.
+With the permanent closure of SE 1st Place and SE 4th Street, this park will have vehicle access solely from within Surrey Downs neighborhood.
+As a result, the park will be re-classified as a neighborhood park and no longer host programmed activities like baseball leagues.
 Bellevue High School, one of four high schools in the Bellevue School District, is located in the Bellecrest neighborhood.
 The school is a center of activity that has raised traffic and parking issues in the neighborhood.